Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    Atom

-     The leaves of an :term:`M-expression` or an expression.
+     The elements of an :term:`M-expression` or an expression.
 It is an object that has no structure below it.
 See also "Atomic Primitives" in the Mathics documentation for user-facing Mathics builtin-functions that work with Atoms.